-Input parameter Туре Description psAppName POINTER TO STRING Application name. psTaskName POINTER TO STRING Task name. pstTaskInfo POINTER TO stTask- Info Pointer to receive the application information.
+Input parameter Туре Description psAppName POINTER TO STRING Application name. psTaskName POINTER TO STRING Task name. pstTaskInfo POINTER TO stTask- Pointer to receive the application informapstraskino Info tion.

-Table 209: GetTaskInfo Input Parameters
+Table 228: GetTaskInfo Input Parameters

 The data returned by the function, through the pointer informed in the input parameters are described on table below.